Hare–Clark electoral system: Counting

-If no candidates are elected, the candidate with the fewest votes is eliminated and their preferences are distributed accordingly, at full value.
-(Non-transferable votes are set aside.)
+In a round that starts with no candidate holding un-transferred surplus votes, the candidate with the fewest votes is eliminated, and their preferences are transferred at full value to the next usable preference marked on each ballot.
+Ballot papers with non-transferable votes are set aside during this process.

-In terms of how the count is conducted, there are only minor differences between Hare-Clark and Australian Senate style systems.
-Group voting tickets were used for Senate elections prior to the 2016 Australian federal election.
-Previously, the Senate system allowed 'above the line' voting where the party would determine the order that preferences would be distributed to other candidates.
-The option for a voter to have their preferences determined by group voting tickets is still used in Victoria and Western Australia.
-In contrast, under Hare-Clark, preferences are always determined explicitly by individual voters, with no "above the line" voting option.
+The process of conducting the vote count in Hare-Clark and Australian Senate style systems is largely similar, with only minor differences.
+Prior to the 2016 Australian federal election, group voting tickets were used for Senate elections.
+This allowed parties to determine the order in which preferences would be distributed to other candidates.
+This option for voters to have their preferences determined by group voting tickets is still in use in Victoria.
+In contrast, under Hare-Clark, preferences are always explicitly determined by individual voters, and there is no "above the line" voting option.

-The distribution of how-to-vote cards outside polling places on election day is also banned in Hare-Clark elections.